Labirintami/doc/docs/tree/api/tree_dragout_event.md

 title: dragOut
 ---

-@short:
-fires when an item is dragged out of a potential target
+@short: fires when an item is dragged out of a potential target

-@params:
-- data		object		data object
-- e		    Event		a native event object
+@signature: dragOut: (data: object, events: MouseEvent) => void;

 @example:
 tree.events.on("DragOut", function(data, events) {